chingu-voyage5/BitHelper/README-dev.md

 ## Code Structure

-**Backend**
+### Backend
-*`server.js`* -  Main backend script which initializes the server.
+`server.js` -  Main backend script which initializes the server.
 It also takes care of connecting to database, loading api routes, etc.

-*`/config`* - This folder contains the api routes script as well as authentication-related scripts.
+`/config` - This folder contains the api routes script as well as authentication-related scripts.

-*`/model`* - This folder contains scripts, each containing a mongoose Schema which defines the template of database documents.
+`/model` - This folder contains scripts, each containing a mongoose Schema which defines the template of database documents.

-**Frontend**
+### Frontend
-*`/build`* - The production build files, once you run `npm run build`, goes here.
+`/build` - The production build files, once you run `npm run build`, goes here.

-*`/public`* - The development version of static files are here.
+`/public` - The development version of static files are here.

-*`/src`* - The javascript files for development version. `index.js` gets loaded first.
+`/src` - The javascript files for development version. `index.js` gets loaded first.
+`/src` contains the following subfolders:

+`/components` - Components, divided according to [Atomic Design principles (atoms, molecules, organisms, pages)](https://codeburst.io/atomic-design-with-react-e7aea8152957)

+`/images` - As title, images

+`/js` - Non-React Javascript files

+`/stylesheets` - SCSS stylesheets, divided in base styles, common to all components (typography, media queries, layout) and component-specific styles.

+**Environment variables**

 Also, please create a *.env* file in the root directory, for each local copy of the repository.
 This file will contain the environment variables.
 They are the "secret" variables like keys, passwords, etc that should not be visible to the users, so it should not be uploaded to GitHub.